The Danger of Neglecting Church

 I’ve had brief seasons in my life where I was disobedient and didn’t make Christian fellowship a priority.
 I can tell you from experience that a gradual drift from the Lord occurs.
 The opposite is true when I’m actively plugged into a solid local church.
 I have an increased desire for personal holiness and Christlikeness because I’m under solid Bible teaching and encouraged by other believers to live for the glory of God.

-The pattern set for us by the apostles and early church is clear, we cannot neglect to assemble together as some have made a habit of doing.
+The pattern set for us by the apostles and early church is clear: We cannot neglect to assemble together, as some have made a habit of doing.

 All for Him,